 Foreclosed Assets - Assets acquired through, or in lieu of, loan foreclosure are held for sale and are initially recorded at fair value at the date of the foreclosure, establishing a new cost basis.
 Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of carrying amount or fair value less cost to sell.
-Revenue and expenses from operations and changes in the valuation allowance are included in net other operating expenses.
+Revenue and expenses from operations and changes in the valuation allowance are included in other operating income and expenses.